-Writer (and recovering filmmaker) Wilson Coneybeare's writings, speculations, and observations on just about everything.
+Writer ("The Feast of Wolves and Wild Dogs", "American Hangman") Wilson Coneybeare's writings, speculations, and observations on just about everything.

 Sunday, October 9, 2016

 My maternal grandmother – Nana – became partially deaf

 caused, we were told, by the act of giving birth.The fact that no doctor, then or ever on the

 face of this earth, could find any linkage between the inner ear and the

 successful exercise of reproductive organs meant nothing.She was deaf.

 Her whole life, Nana was shouted at by her husband and

 her two children (one natural; responsible for the deafness – and one adopted)